-Vtable is a table that is used by the application in order to point the function call of an object (C++ class).
-VTables appear when the compiler does not know which function to be called during compile time, it is because of the appearance of virtual function (Object Inheritance)
+Vtable is a table used by the application to point the function call of an object (C++ class).
+VTables appear when the compiler does not know which function to be called during compile time.
+It is because of the appearance of virtual function (Object Inheritance)

-Lets analyze the image below, Class C inherits the Class B. So that Class B will point to the function specfic to its member B::bar() and B::qux.
-While Class C that inherits from class B then it will point to function member that override the function in class B that is C::bar() while class C will still point to B:qux() because class C does not override it
+Let’s analyze the image below, Class C inherits the Class B. So that Class B will point to the function-specific to its member B::bar() and B::qux.
+While Class C that inherits from class B then it will mean to function member that overrides the function in class B that is C::bar() while class C will still point to B:qux() because class C does not override it

 VTable in Assembly

 How the above scheme is laid out into assembly language.
 It will follow this diagram

 When an C++ object is created, a memory pointer will be created and assinged to it to hold the pointer to the object.
 You can see the operator new will return the object pointer into eax

 As you may see that the first dword pointer of the following address from the class points to the first VFTable in the PE data section, where this VFTable is pointing to the address of a function in the assembly area.
 Like below

 When we see the offset const Poligon::`vftable data section, it points to function Poligon::area(void) and the next 4 bytes will point to Poligon::keliling(void).

 When the application want to call the function member of the class, it will access them like an array which is using bytes iterator such as eax+4 will call the second function which is Poligon::keliling(void)